20-120mm Fujinon Cabrio 4K Cine Zoom (XK6x20)

 The 20-120mm range is perfect; a dream to work with.

 For decades cine zooms have classically been 5 or 6x ratios.
 People who are used to shooting with ENG lenses with a 20x zoom ratio may find the Cabrios short 6x zoom range a little unnerving.

 In reality, the whole 20x zoom range of an ENG zoom lens is rarely used in day-to-day shooting.
 Typically, the cameraman uses the extreme telephoto end to focus then pulls back substantially to frame the shot; they are actually working in quite a small zoom ratio to frame shots.
 I’m finding the Cabrio 20-120mm range falls within this sweet range.

 The optical precision of a super35 cine zoom is quite different from an ENG zoom.

 I’ve tried B4 lens adaptors to attach 2/3-inch ENG zooms to my Sony F5 camera.
-Yes it’s good to have the high zoom range back, but image quality is seriously compromised; I’ve never been really happy with the results.
+Yes it can be good to have a higher zoom range, but image quality is seriously compromised; I’ve never been really happy with the results.

 The designs of lightweight ENG zoom lenses that news crews use are optimised for centre picture quality.
 The centre has to be the best because that’s where the main action usually is.
 Edge resolution is not as highly specked as the centre to keep the cost down.
-People just accepted this a compromise of cost v quality.
+People just accepted this as a compromise of cost v quality on ENG lenses.
 Large sensor cameras need dedicated Super35 lenses, not workarounds.

 Chrosziel Fluid Zoom Drive